Alaska Air logo

 After State

-• Seamless West Coast travel
+• Seamless travel across the West Coast

-• Rewarding loyalty program
+• A valuable, rewarding loyalty program

 Negative Impacts